beckym223/manual_work/E6_long_edited.md

 emphasizes that individuals differ in their tastes and are better able than governments to judge  what is in their own best interest.
-I believe in the diversity of individual pref- erences and the ability of most individuals to act  3 The unemployment tax is technically levied on the  employer but the incidence is likely to be primarily on the employee.
-4 Although Medicaid is a means-tested program, more  than half of its outlays are for nursing home care for the  very aged rather than care for those with low lifetime incomes.
+I believe in the diversity of individual pref- erences and the ability of most individuals to act

 ### ---Economics-2005-0-05.txt---
 in their own self interest.
 But I also believe that